wearepointers/tycho/readme.md

 # Tycho - Query filtering, sorting, and pagination for Go APIs

 Tycho is a library for filtering, sorting, and paginating queries in Go APIs.
-You can use it standalone with our own SQL builder or use the mods for [sqlboiler](https://github.com/volatiletech/sqlboiler).
+You can use it standalone with our own SQL builder or use the query mods for [sqlboiler](https://github.com/volatiletech/sqlboiler).
 You can implement however you like.